 Fill the bottom part of the bottle with a mixture of sweet liquids such as fruit juice, syrup, or sugar water.
 The flies will be attracted to the sweet scent, enter through the funnel, and get trapped inside the bottle.

 To enhance the effectiveness of this trap, you can add a few drops of dish soap to the liquid.
-The soap reduces the surface tension, making it difficult for flies to escape once they enter the trap.
+The soap lowers the surface tension, trapping flies inside.
 Place the bottle trap in areas where flies are commonly found, such as near garbage cans, compost piles, or kitchen areas.

 Apple Cider Vinegar Trap